actomlinson/actomlinson.github.io/index.md

 ## Publications

+**Amanda Tomlinson** and George Porter, "Something Old, Something New: Extending the Life of CPUs in Datacenters," in Proceedings of the 1st Workshop on Sustainable Computer Systems Design and Implementation (HotCarbon), San Diego, CA, July 2022.

 Nathan Zhang, Jacky Liang, **Amanda Tomlinson**, Frank Boensch, and Anant Sahai.
-2020.
-Undergraduate-Led Survey Class to Improve CS Education for New Students.
-Proceedings of the 51st ACM Technical Symposium on Computer Science Education.
-Association for Computing Machinery, New York, NY, USA, 142–148. https://doi.org/10.1145/3328778.3366897
+"Undergraduate-Led Survey Class to Improve CS Education for New Students," Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE), New York, NY, USA.

 ## Patents